This program is no longer being offered due to the grant expiring

 This program is made possible by National Science Foundation Proactive Recruitment in Science and Mathematics (PRISM) Award #0928013.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of Truman State University, and do not necessarily reflect those of the National Science Foundation.

-If you have any questions about this program, please contact us by email at firstname.lastname@example.org or by calling 660-785-7252 to speak with Stephanie McGrew, our Program Coordinator for the STEP Office.
+If you have any questions about this program, please contact us by email at firstname.lastname@example.org or by calling 660-785-7252 to speak with Ryan Miller, our Academic Advisor for the STEP Office.